vscala/leetcode-one-liners/README.md

 # leetcode-one-liners
-August leetcode daily challenges solved in one line of python3
+Leetcode problems solved in one line of python3